simonmackinnon/CertificationStudyNotes/AWS-SOA-Notes.md

     - International
     - Can display any widget (metric graph/number/text, etc) to any region
     - Must be in the region of the metric to add it to the board
+- Logs can be dumped into S3 for longterm usage
 #### Cloudwatch vs. CloudTrail
 - Cloudwatch is for metrics, alarms, rules, performance monitoring and notifications
 - Cloudtrail is for auditing.
 Is a record of all API calls, detailed info, etc.